What is the Infinite Game?

 The underlying premise of this theory is that any organization that wants to win needs to stop thinking about winning but instead build resilient companies that don’t die just because the owner no longer wants to be in business.
 In this infinite mindset, the business is bigger than the people in it.

-As a marketing strategy consultant, I’ve come across businesses that think that if they complete X, then they’re done.
+The marketing strategy process, I’ve come across businesses that think that if they complete X, then they’re done.
 They’re finished playing the game of business and leads will just continue to flow like a waterfall to their doorsteps.
 The simple fact is that there is no blueprint and no end date to business success.
 It’s an iterative, ongoing, continuous process.

 We’re going to use this blog to explore the concept of the infinite game and how your zeal to stay ahead is much more likely if you adopt an infinite mindset.